 Fingertip Pulse Oximeter – What They Can and Can’t Do

-They are portable, battery operated and good for home and travel use.
-They are particularly helpful for persons with respiratory or heart problems.
-Understanding what they can and can’t do and how to use one is important.
+They are portable, battery-operated, and suitable for home and travel use.
+They are beneficial for persons with respiratory or heart problems.
+It is important to understand what they can and can’t do and how to use one.

-What they can do.
+What it can do.

 Use it to get a continuous reading of your oxygen saturation.
 Used in home healthcare environments as well as hospitals and clinics.

-What they can’t do
+What it can’t do

 It doesn’t measure blood flow or the amount of hemoglobin in the blood.
-Blood tests are required to get a complete analysis.
 The oximeter may give you timely results, but only your doctor can accurately diagnose your medical needs.

 How to use it